lgmorand/github-certification-preparation-guide/content/exams/github-advanced-security.md

 <details><summary>show</summary>
 <p>

-No, or you need a local software to scan pre-commit.
+No, or you need a local software to scan the code before the commit (pre-commit).

 </p>
 </details>